mmarsala/ts2020/peer/peer.rst

 #.
 Log in to **Prism Central** (e.g., 10.XX.YY.39) on your Nutanix cluster, and then navigate to **Services** > **Objects**.

 #.
 In the **Object Stores** section, find the appropriate object store in the table and note the Client Used IPs.
+The IP should be similar to 10.XX.YY.18.

    .. figure:: images/clientip.png